chengsun/ep/docs/Diary.md

 -------
 * I successfully compiled and tested my program on Windows.
 * I started using git to keep track of older versions of my code and my documents.
-* I started implementing a mesh representation.
+* I started implementing a mesh representation based on [this blog post][ryg halfedge-redux].

 14/1/13
 -------